emiliosheinz/full-cycle-microservices-based-architecture/README.md

 1. **Transaction Outbox:** This pattern ensures that messages are stored in a database before they are sent to a messaging system.
 This guarantees that messages are not lost if the service fails before sending them.

 1. **Fallback Policies:** These are mechanisms that define what to do when a service fails.
 Fallback policies can include returning cached data, providing default responses, or redirecting requests to alternative services.

+## Coreography and Orchestration

+In a microservices architecture, services need to communicate with each other to perform simple and complex operations.
+Two common patterns for managing this communication are **Coreography** and **Orchestration**.

+1. **Coreography:** In the coreography pattern, services communicate directly with each other to coordinate their actions.
+Each service is responsible for its part of the process and reacts to events or messages from other services.
+This is a decentralized pattern and can be more flexible, but it can also be more complex to manage.

+1. **Orchestration:** In the orchestration pattern, a central orchestrator service coordinates the actions of other services.
+The orchestrator service defines the sequence of steps and controls the flow of the process.
+This is a centralized pattern and can be easier to manage, but it can also introduce a single point of failure.